aDotInTheVoid/boxcars/docs/report/report.md

 cumbersome.

 Therefore [^other_reasons], Rust has the additional notion of **borrowing**.
-A value can be borrowed in one of two ways: by a immutable reference (spelt `&T`), or an mutable reference (`&mut T`).
+A value can be borrowed in one of two ways: by an immutable reference (spelt `&T`), or an mutable reference (`&mut T`).

 [^other_reasons]: And for other reasons as well.